 Find out all the conditions on this before you leave Australia.

 Failing to obtain the appropriate working visa or permit before you start your new job may be a criminal act in that country and could result in your detention and/or removal from the country.
 Be aware that a tourist visa may not allow you to undertake any form of work — including voluntary or unpaid activities.

 If you intend to depart and re-enter the country you're working in, enquire about a multiple-entry visa.

 The APEC Business Travel Card provides streamlined entry to several regional countries for Australians who travel frequently in the Asia-Pacific region for trade and investment.
-Visit the Department of Immigration and Citizenship website for details.
+Visit the Department of Immigration and Border Protection website for details.

 Some countries have specific entry and exit requirements, including compulsory vaccinations.
 Remember to also check the visa requirements of countries you might be transiting on your way to your final destination.
 The contact details of foreign missions in Australia can be found in White Pages or online on the Department of Foreign Affairs and Trade website.

 More information on Australian passports can be found on the Australian Passport Office website or by calling the Australian Passport Information Service on 13 12 32 in Australia.